 The Biology Department at WKU has worked over the past year to develop a new model for textbook adoption.
 In order to save you some money, maximize your effective use of your textbook, increase learning and evaluate the best ways of teaching you difficult topics, we've entered into a partnership with McGraw-Hill publishers.
 By enrolling in this course, you agree to purchase the digital materials associated with this course.
-These materials include 12-month or 24-month (depending on the course) access to Connect, LearnSmart or LabSmart where appropriate, a downloadable e-copy of the textbook which is yours to keep, and the option to print a gray-scale copy of your textbook at greatly reduced cost.
-The cost per text, with all online materials, is \$75, about 35% to 50% the cost of purchasing a new textbook, even before purchasing online materials.
+These materials include 12-month access to Connect, LearnSmart or LabSmart where appropriate, a downloadable ecopy of the textbook which is yours to keep, and the option to print a gray-scale copy of your textbook at greatly reduced cost.
 If you want a printed copy, that's about \$25, but you must order that through the WKU Store during the first week of class.
 In order to make these savings available to you, WKU must institutionalize the purchasing process.
 As a result, about two weeks into the semester, you will be billed the cost of the materials for the course.
 The nice thing about this is that you will have access to all the course materials from day one, without doing a thing!
 If you choose to drop the course during the regular add-drop period, you won't be charged for the book.
 You should note that for this course, you WILL be charged for the digital materials.
-Do NOT buy a copy of the book from online or local vendors.
-ONLY the digital format will be used in this course.
-If you are enrolling in a two-semester course sequence (Biol 131-231 or Biol 120-122), you have full access to the digital materials online for 24 months, plenty of time to take both courses and even take a semester off in between without paying twice for the materials.